dougeby/IntuneDocs/intune/in-development.md

 While creating or editing a security baseline profile, you’ll soon be able to use *search* to filter the settings that display in the console.

 #### Use "applicability rules" when creating Windows 10 device configuration profiles <!-- 2549910 -->
 You create Windows 10 device configuration profiles (**Device configuration** > **Profiles** > **Create profile** > **Windows 10** for platform).
 You'll be able to create an **applicability rule** so the profile only applies to a specific edition or specific version.
-For example, you create a profile that enables some Bitlocker settings.
+For example, you create a profile that enables some BitLocker settings.
 Once you add the profile, use an applicability rule so the profile only applies to devices running Windows 10 Enterprise.

 Applies to:
 - Windows 10 and later